hd-UQ/cd_dynamax/demos/python/scripts/README.md

 - the same driver script covers every model family and algorithm combination the config axes can express, so
 - filter/model/solver/fitting comparisons are run identically and are directly comparable.

-## Mechanics worth knowing before the examples
+### Tips worth knowing before running the examples

 A few mechanics worth knowing before diving into the examples below: